MINENEMA/Subtalker/README.md

 A script to automatically caption/subtitle a random segment of a random image file from a given directory, with customizable styles

+Enter is a hotkey for copy to clipboard

 Use \n to create multiple lines

 Comes with a .ini file with this format